 Main Character: A fish-out-of-water, almost literally.

-Plot Twisty-ness: Too busy writing characters making out to remember to write the twists
+Plot Twisty-ness: Too busy writing characters making out to remember the twists.

 I’m going to try to be nice.